erikdab/foundry-docs/README.md

 - PopOut!
 - socketlib (needed by PopOut!)
 - Tidy5e Sheet
-- Koboldworks – Ready Up!
 - pings
+- give-item: give item to another player :)
+- polyglot: fun with languages
+- party-inventory: easy way to track party inventory
+- hide gm rolls: don't show that a GM rolled anything - you can always choose to reveal

 Premium Content:
 - Prepared! (some premade adventures)

 Cool modules to explore:
-- party-inventory: easy way to track party inventory
-- polyglot: fun with languages
 - Turn Marker: shows on map visibly whose turn it is
 - NotYourTurn
 - turnAlert? example alert you 10 turns once rage expires